Research Ethics (IRB)

 - Read and discuss the 20 Questions with a peer, mentor, or faculty member.
 These questions will help you become aware of issues to consider when doing research.
 It is helpful to write down your answers to the questions in preparation for completing the IRB research proposal form.

 - Review the Exemption Checklist to see whether your research might be exempt from the IRB review process.
-Your IRB committee (in the case of MAP students, your core faculty and graduate mentor) will determine whether or not your research is exempt.
+Your IRB committee (in the case of Limited-Residency Master of Arts students, your core faculty and graduate mentor) will determine whether or not your research is exempt.

-- When your proposal has been received, please refer back to the IRB Flow Chart for your program to ensure that all stages of the review process are being completed.
+- When your proposal has been received, please refer back to the Graduate and PhD Process Flow Charts or Undergraduate Process Flow Chart for your program to ensure that all stages of the review process are being completed.

 Links Relating to the IRB Process